 US Environmental Protection Agency (EPA) and National Highway Traffic and Safety Administration (NHTSA) under the US Department of Transportation (DOT)

 The total fleet of passenger and non-passenger vehicles manufactured for sale in the United States, up to a GVWR of 10,000 lbs.

-In the 1970s, the United States was a global pioneer in establishing vehicle fuel economy standards.
-However, from the mid-1980s until recently, the US lagged behind other developed nations in passenger vehicle fuel economy standards and GHG emissions regulations.
+Until recently, the US lagged behind other developed nations in passenger vehicle fuel economy standards and GHG emissions regulations.
+In the 1970s, the United States was a global pioneer in establishing vehicle fuel economy standards, but that initiative stagnated in the mid-1980s.
 The American vehicle fleet was historically among the largest and heaviest in the world, with higher levels of CO2 emissions per kilometer traveled, higher average fuel consumption, and lower average fuel economy.
 In addition to stagnating standards, the changing fleet composition in the US also contributed to the lack of progress on improving fuel economy.
-From the late 1980s through the early 2000s, the US market share of sport utility vehicles (SUVs) – vehicles with the essential functionality of large passenger cars, but classified as light-trucks for CAFE standards purposes – grew quickly; the trend contributed to a 7% decrease in fuel economy from 1988 to 2004.1
+From the late 1980s through the early 2000s, the US market share of sport utility vehicles (SUVs) – vehicles with the essential functionality of large passenger cars but classified as light-trucks for CAFE standards purposes – grew quickly; the trend contributed to a 7% decrease in fuel economy from 1988 to 2004.1

 Some important legislative and regulatory milestones in the US’ efforts to regulate light-duty vehicle fuel economy and GHG emissions are as follows: